Erhan Çınlar: Academic life

 He received a B.S. in Mathematics and a M.S. and Ph.D. in Industrial Engineering and Operations Research, all from the University of Michigan in 1963, 1964 and 1965, respectively.
 His dissertation, Analysis of Systems of Queues in Parallel, was supervised by Ralph L. Disney.

 In 1965, he joined the department of Industrial Engineering and Management Sciences as an assistant professor at Northwestern University.
 During 1971–1972, he was a visiting professor in the department of Management Science and Engineering at Stanford University, and became full professor of Operations Research in 1972 at Northwestern.
 He then joined the department of Civil Engineering and Operations Research as a professor at Princeton University in 1985.

 Research areas

-Çinlar is the co-founder (along with Kai-lai Chung and Ronald Getoor) of the seminar on stochastic processes, an annual conference on probability topics such as Markov processes, Brownian motion, superprocesses, stochastic analysis, and mathematical finance.
+Çınlar is the co-founder (along with Kai-lai Chung and Ronald Getoor) of the seminar on stochastic processes, an annual conference on probability topics such as Markov processes, Brownian motion, superprocesses, stochastic analysis, and mathematical finance.